Table of Contents

 |Cooper, 2005||Scoping – Build business case – Development – Testing and validation – Launch|

 |Blanchard, 2004||Conceptual design – Preliminary system design – Detailed design and development – Construction – Production|

 |Pugh, 1990||Market – Specification – Concept design – Detail design -Manufacture|

 |Andreasen & Hein, 1987||Recognition of need – Investigation of need – Product principle – Product design – Product preparation – Execution|

-There are various models proposed by authors before, but all starts with an idea to build a product which meets the customer’s technical specification and ends with a product launch or introduction to the market.
-The number of stages, phases and their description vary from model to model depending on the following.
+There are various models proposed by authors before, but all starts with an idea to build a product that meets the customer’s technical specification and ends with a product launch or introduction to the market.
+The number of stages, phases and their description varies from model to model depending on the following.

 - Product type (tangible/intangible)